10 Best places to live in Baja California (2024)

 8. Cabo San Lucas

-Cabo San Lucas is a popular tourist destination, particularly for its nightlife, diverse dining scene, and upscale resorts.
-Some travelers even call Cabo “the Cancun of Baja California,” because of its resorts and extensive tourist infrastructure.
+Cabo San Lucas is a popular tourist destination, particularly for its nightlife, diverse dining options, and upscale resorts.
+Some travelers even call Cabo “the Cancun of Baja California,” because of its sprawling resorts and extensive tourist infrastructure that attracts party-goers and spring breakers.

 Cabo San Lucas attracts many expatriates and snowbirds, particularly from the United States and Canada.
-While it’s the most expensive place to live in Baja, it offers great connectivity and convenience.
+While it’s the most expensive place to live in Baja, it offers good connectivity and convenience .

 Cabo has many American chain restaurants, shopping malls, and stores, so you will have many familiar places at your fingertips.
 It also has several major hospitals in the area, so if you need good healthcare options, it might be a good option.